karalus/esb0/README.md

 __1.11__ (Q4 2023):
 - Optimized for Java 11 and later (deprecate support for Java 8)
-- Offer new JDK HTTP Client thus facilitate asynchronous HTTP
+- Offer new JDK HTTP Client thus facilitate asynchronous HTTP and HTTP/2 outbound
 - divide source into modules using parent POM

+__Backlog:__
+- make use of virtual threads (requires Java 21 minimum)
+- migrate to Jakarta EE 9 (at least when Tomcat 9.0 and JBoss 7.4 reached EOL)